MikroElektronika/mikrosdk_click_v2/clicks/oneshot/DETAILS.md

 ## Examples Description

-> This example shows the user how to configure and use the One Shot click.
-The click has a monostable monovibrator which cam generate a pulse of width between 1μs and 33.6 seconds.
+> This example shows the user how to configure and use the One Shot Click.
+The Click has a monostable monovibrator which cam generate a pulse of width between 1μs and 33.6 seconds.

 **The demo application is composed of two sections :**

 ### Application Init

-> This function initializes and configures the logger and click modules.
+> This function initializes and configures the logger and Click modules.
 Resistance data, acquired from the AD5241, is displayed at the end of the initialization process.

 ```c